-Inequality in geography has typically been about differences in life chances between people of high vs low income countries.
-For example, the difference in mortality for infants born in South Africa compared to Norway or the United States of America.
-Sometimes differences in geography has been focused on differences in geographical location within a country.
-For example, differences in life chances for people in the urban city of Hong Kong compared to people living in rural China.
+Inequality in geography has typically been about differences in life chances between people of high vs low income countries: For example, the difference in mortality for infants born in South Africa compared to Norway or the United States of America.
+Sometimes the focus has been on differences in geographical within a country: For example differences in life chances for people in the urban city of Hong Kong compared to people living in rural China.
 Or, differences in life chances for people living in urban cities such as Sydney or Melbourne compared to people living in the Australian outback.